crossplane/crossplane/docs/api/crossplaneio/stack-gcp/servicenetworking-gcp-crossplane-io-v1beta1.md

 Name | Type | Description
 -----|------|------------
 `parent` | string | Parent: The service that is managing peering connectivity for a service producer&#39;s organization.
 For Google services that support this functionality, this value is services/servicenetworking.googleapis.com.
-`network` | string | Network: The name of service consumer&#39;s VPC network that&#39;s connected with service producer network, in the following format: `projects/{project}/global/networks/{network}`. `{project}` is a project number, such as in `12345` that includes the VPC service consumer&#39;s VPC network. `{network}` is the name of the service consumer&#39;s VPC network.
+`network` | Optional string | Network: The name of service consumer&#39;s VPC network that&#39;s connected with service producer network, in the following format: `projects/{project}/global/networks/{network}`. `{project}` is a project number, such as in `12345` that includes the VPC service consumer&#39;s VPC network. `{network}` is the name of the service consumer&#39;s VPC network.
-`networkRef` | [NetworkURIReferencerForConnection](#NetworkURIReferencerForConnection) | NetworkRef references to a Network and retrieves its URI
+`networkRef` | Optional [NetworkURIReferencerForConnection](#NetworkURIReferencerForConnection) | NetworkRef references to a Network and retrieves its URI
 `reservedPeeringRanges` | Optional []string | ReservedPeeringRanges: The name of one or more allocated IP address ranges for this service producer of type `PEERING`.
-`reservedPeeringRangeRefs` | [[]*github.com/crossplaneio/stack-gcp/apis/servicenetworking/v1alpha3.GlobalAddressNameReferencerForConnection](#*github.com/crossplaneio/stack-gcp/apis/servicenetworking/v1alpha3.GlobalAddressNameReferencerForConnection) | ReservedPeeringRangeRefs is a set of references to GlobalAddress objects
+`reservedPeeringRangeRefs` | Optional [[]*github.com/crossplaneio/stack-gcp/apis/servicenetworking/v1beta1.GlobalAddressNameReferencerForConnection](#*github.com/crossplaneio/stack-gcp/apis/servicenetworking/v1beta1.GlobalAddressNameReferencerForConnection) | ReservedPeeringRangeRefs is a set of references to GlobalAddress objects